 File compression can be enabled on your server so that if a browser requests a compressed file the server can send a smaller file which will be uncompressed in the browser before the visitor sees it.

 Many web hosting servers allow you to set compression using cPanel.
 Log in to your web hosting account and go to “Manage Hosting” to access your cPanel.
 Find Optimize Websites and open it.

-You can choose to compress all files of just some files.
+You can choose to compress all files or just some files.
 There isn’t much point in compressing your image files.
-I choose to compress my html, plain text, and css files.
+I choose to compress my HTML, plain text, and CSS files.